Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Examples of packages that require at least one backend or frontend to work and recommend a default extra to install a backend or frontend include:

-In all three cases, installing the package without any extras results in a broken installation (and this is a commonly reported issue for some of these packages).
+In all three cases, installing the package without any extras results in a broken installation, and this is a commonly reported support issue for some of these packages.

 Rationale

-A number of possible solutions have been extensively and vigorously discussed by the community for several years, including in this DPO thread as well as in numerous issues and pull requests.
+A number of possible solutions have been discussed extensively by the community for several years, including in this DPO thread as well as in numerous issues and pull requests.
 The solution that is presented below:

 • is an opt-in solution which means that package maintainers can choose whether or not to use it